 At BP Drains Ltd, we cover a wide range of emergency drainage services in all sectors.
-Some of our core services in Faversham and the wider Kent area include all repairs, CCTV drain surveys, drain lining and clearing blocked drains.
+Some of our core services in Faversham and the wider Kent area include all repairs, CCTV drain surveys, gutter cleaning, drain lining and clearing blocked drains.

 The incorrect disposal of fats, oils and grease (FOG) is a key contributor to the latter problem.
 The less thought you put into your unseen drainage system, the more likely you are to see it as a magical apparatus that mysteriously transports all manner of waste away from your property.